ufs-community/land-DA_workflow/README.md

 3. Run the test.

- in settings_DA_IMS_test change WORKDIR to point to your own directory. in submit_cycle.sh change #SBATCH --account=gsienkf to point to your own account.
+ in settings_cycle_test check WORKDIR and OUTDIR are OK create OUTDIR in submit_cycle.sh change #SBATCH --account=gsienkf to point to your own account.

 > submit_test.sh